Skip to main content

 Total Income

-Based on Dev’s total income for the tax year, he is liable to the HICBC.
-The charge applies despite the fact his annualised salary during the period he was treated as Ramona’s partner was below £50,000.
+Based on Dev’s total income for the 2025/26 tax year, he is liable to the high income child benefit charge.
+The charge applies despite the fact his annualised salary during the period he was treated as Ramona’s partner was below £60,000 (the relevant threshold for the year).

 Backdating child benefit payments

-If, as a couple, you are affected by the HICBC then you may choose to opt out of receiving child benefit payments by completing an online form.
-You may do this for a number of reasons – for example, in order to avoid the partner with the higher adjusted income having to file a Self Assessment tax return (though they may have to file one in any case), or to avoid the hassle of claiming child benefit only to pay back most or all of it through the HICBC.
+If, as a couple, you are affected by the high income child benefit charge then you may choose to opt out of receiving child benefit payments using HMRC’s online child benefit service, or by completing an online form.
+You may decide to do this to avoid the hassle of claiming child benefit only for the partner with the higher adjusted net income to have to pay back most or all of it as a result of the charge.

-Opting out of payments, as opposed to ending the claim altogether, is an important difference as the child benefit claimant would then continue to be entitled to National Insurance credits.
+If the child benefit claimant chooses to opt out of receiving child benefit payments they would continue to be entitled to National Insurance credits.
 This may help them build up entitlement to a UK state pension if they were not entitled to a qualifying year towards their state pension for any other reason.
+This is an important difference to ending the claim altogether, which removes the entitlement to National Insurance credits available to child benefit claimants.

-Once you have opted out, you can restart your child benefit payments – for example, after separating from a higher-income partner who would have been liable to the HICBC.
+Once you have opted out, you can restart your child benefit payments – for example, after separating from a higher-income partner who would have been liable to the high income child benefit charge.

 In certain circumstances, it is possible to backdate the payments for up two tax years.
-However, strictly speaking the law allows you to do this in the case only where no HICBC would have been payable.
+Strictly speaking, the law allows you to do this in the case only where no high income child benefit charge would have been payable.
+However, HMRC also allows backdated payments in cases where the charge would be less than the child benefit payable, that is, the full amount of the child benefit payable would not be clawed back through the charge.

-You cannot, therefore, backdate payments after separation if in so doing you would trigger the HICBC on your former partner.
+You cannot, therefore, backdate payments after separation if in so doing you would trigger the high income child benefit charge on your former partner.

 If you receive contributions towards your child’s upkeep

-The HICBC to you (or your partner) in this situation if:
+The HICBC applies to you (or your partner) in this situation if all of the following apply:

-• someone else (such as your ex-partner) claims child benefit for a given week in that year in respect of a child who lives with you, on the basis that they are contributing towards the cost of providing for that child; and
+• Someone else (such as your ex-partner) claims child benefit for a given week in that year in respect of a child who lives with you, on the basis that they are contributing towards the cost of providing for that child.

-• neither that person who claims child benefit (nor any partner they may have) is liable to the HICBC for the tax year in which that week falls.
+• Neither the person who claims child benefit (nor any partner they may have) is liable to the high income child benefit charge for the tax year in which that week falls.

 It is therefore not possible to avoid the charge by having your ex-partner claim child benefit and pay you the money.